Student Growth and Achievement and Content-Methods Courses

 Student Growth and Achievement Courses

-Content methods coursework comprises the knowledge and skills necessary to teach a particular grade or subject.
-Content methods coursework is taught in grade- and/or subject-specific groups led by a faculty member with that particular area of teaching expertise and experience.
-Typically, these courses take place on Saturdays, though some weeknight and online options are available.
+Content-methods coursework comprises the knowledge and skills necessary to teach a particular grade or subject.
+Content-methods coursework is taught in grade- and/or subject-specific groups led by a faculty member with that particular area of teaching expertise and experience.

-See the AY20–21 Master of Arts in Teaching Course Overview for a listing of courses by term and details about the topics and skills taught in each course.
-Please note that there may be some campus variation within courses and programs.
-The campus Dean’s Office will provide information about regional or programmatic variations to the course structure and syllabi.
+See the AY21–22 Master of Arts in Teaching Course Overview for a listing of courses by term and details about the topics and skills taught in each course.
+Please note that there may be some program variation within courses and programs.
+The Office of the Provost of Teacher Preparation will provide information about regional or programmatic variations to the course structure and syllabi.

-As a final capstone assessment, all students will film an outstanding lesson, write a data narrative, and deliver an oral defense.
+As a final Capstone assessment, all students will film an outstanding lesson, write a data narrative, and deliver an oral defense.
 For the video, students will showcase their best work in each of the four elements of effective teaching.
-For the data narrative, students will describe and analyze their PK–12 students’ academic achievement and character growth.
-For the oral defense, students will present and defend their PK–12 students’ growth and achievement data, as well as key learning from their Relay coursework, to Relay faculty members
+For the data narrative, students will describe and analyze their PK–12 students’ academic achievement and socioemotional growth.
+For the oral defense, students will present their PK–12 students’ growth and achievement data, as well as key learning from their Relay coursework, to Relay faculty members and guests.